i'm a drug addict

 None of us is perfect so none of us has the right to judge and condemn.

 Now...
-I'm not here advocating the use of 'illegal' drugs but I'm also not here to praise the use of legal drugs either.
+I'm not here advocating the use of 'illegal' drugs.
+In saying that, I'm also not here to praise the use of legal drugs either.
 I'm just saying that we should consider the big picture and not class one drug as illegal and one as legal, just because the guys in white coats and the heads of big pharmaceutical companies tell us to.

 Whilst this has been a blogpost featured around drugs, I want it to be much more far-reaching than that.
 The underlying message that I want to get across is that we need to see the bigger picture.
-Before we go down the road of condemning one person's action, we need to look inside ourselves and honestly decide if our behaviour is any better or if it's just seen as being more acceptable in today's society.
-"Let he that is without sin among you, let him cast the first stone at her..."
+Before we go down the road of condemning one person's action, we should look inside ourselves and honestly decide if our behaviour is any better or if it's just seen as being more acceptable in today's society.
+"Let he who is without sin among you, let him cast the first stone..."
 None of us is perfect, none of us is pure, so let none of us throw the first stone.

 Rather than condemning someone, try to understand their thinking.
-Rather than denouncing someone, see life from their perspective, walk in their shoes.
+Rather than denouncing someone, see life from their perspective, walk a mile in their shoes.
 Rather than criticising someone's choices, show them empathy and understanding.

 Anger, disapproval, judgment all carry a low and heavy vibration which only goes to pull your energy and vibration down.
 And as we know your energy doesn't just impact you, it sends out a ripple effect that impacts those around you and beyond.

-If you want your life, and life in general, to turnaround for the better, you need to become aware and conscious of your thinking.
-You need to become aware of the type of vibrations you're attracting and giving out.
+If you want your life, and life in general, to turnaround for the better, it's necessary to become aware and conscious of your thinking.
+It's necessary to become aware of the type of vibrations you're attracting and giving out.
 Because, although you may be only one individual in a world of billions, you still have an impact and influence on those around you.
 Let's make it a positive one.